fabianfassnacht/treespeciesclassification/README.md

 In the plot, we used the species information to color-code the spectra, but as you can see this graph is quite chaotic, and it is hard to see where the spectra of one species ends and the spectra of another species start.
 All in all, there seems to be quite a heavy overlap between the spectral signatures of the five species.
 So let us try to make this plot a bit clearer by plotting the mean spectral signature of each species plus its standard deviations.

 We will need a bit more code to do this.
-There are definitely ways to code this with less lines of code, however, the solution given below makes the logical flow quite clear an may be easier to understand for people who are not yet professionals in R. For detailed information, please read the comments in the code.
+There are definitely ways to code this with less lines of code, however, the solution given below makes the logical flow quite clear and may be easier to understand for people who are not yet professionals in R. For detailed information, please read the comments in the code.

 	##################################
 	# plot mean + sd of each species